Senator says WH economic adviser faked a bad connection to get Trump off the phone

 (CNN)Sen. Tom Carper said that the White House's chief economic adviser Gary Cohn faked a bad connection to get President Donald Trump off of the phone during a conversation about tax reform.

-The Delaware Democrat said on CNN Wednesday that he had been meeting with Cohn, White House Legislative Affairs Director Marc Short, and a few other members of the administration and moderate Democrats when the President called in from his Asia trip.
+The Delaware Democrat said on CNN Newsroom with Poppy Harlow and John Berman on Wednesday that he had been meeting with Cohn, White House Legislative Affairs Director Marc Short, and other members of the administration and moderate Democrats when the President called in from his Asia trip.
 Carper noted that it was "nice of him" to call in, but claimed "15 minutes later, the President (was) still talking."

 "I said, 'Gary, why don't you do this, just take the phone from, you know, your cell phone back and just say, Mr. President, you're brilliant, but we're losing contact, and I think we're going to lose you now, so good-bye," Carper recounted.